zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

           the *Algo 2 DS* set.
        6. Else, add IP address and the key tag to the *Non-Algo 2 DS* set.

+6. To be considered in the steps below:
+    * If when outputting a message tag a list of name servers ("ns_list" in the [message tag specification][Summary]) is included, the name or names of the name server should be looked up from the IP address in the *Parent Name and IP* set (if multiple names, it results from multiple name server names resolving into the same IP address).
+    * For message tags with "ns_list", name and IP address pairs should be included, possibly multiple pairs for the same IP address.
+    * In the special case that the IP address field has the value "-" no name lookup will be done.
+The name and IP pair should be replaced by a single "-".

-6. For each of the sets matching each of the following message tags do if the set is non-empty:
+7. For each of the sets matching each of the following message tags do if the set is non-empty:
     * For each combination of key tag and digest algorithm code do:
-      * Output the message tag matching the set name with the list of name server IP addresses from the subset (key tag and code) plus the key tag, the algorithm number and algorithm description from the table in section "[Classification of algorithms]".
+      * Output the message tag matching the set name with the list of name servers (name/IP pairs) from the subset (key tag and code) plus the key tag, the algorithm number and algorithm description from the table in section "[Classification of algorithms]".
 Exclude algorithm description if not listed for the tag in [Summary].
     * Sets:
       * *[DS01_DS_ALGO_DEPRECATED]*
       * *[DS01_DS_ALGO_RESERVED]*